 Employee questions should be directed to the agency’s human resources office or to the ACA dedicated telephone number at 225-219-9434.

 I have moved.
 How do I change my address with OGB?

-Retirees should mail or fax documentation to OGB.
-That documentation should include your social security number, old address and new address.
-You can mail your notice to:
+Retirees: You may send in your request to OGB by mail or fax.
+Your request should include your social security number, old address and new address.
+You may mail your address change request to: